Get us in your inbox

 • price 2 of 4

 Clean, bright, and modern, Dragon Beaux is a sleek Outer Richmond dim sum experience from the owners of Daly City’s beloved Koi Palace.
-The restaurant serves a variety of elevated favorites, including vibrant xiao long bao (Shanghai soup dumplings) colored with beet, saffron, spinach, or squid ink.
+The restaurant serves a variety of elevated favorites, including vibrant xiao long bao (Shanghai soup dumplings) colored with beet, turmeric, spinach, or squid ink.
 Make sure to order the lau saa bao (rice flour bun filled with sweet, creamy egg, and sugar custard), shrimp rice crepe rolls, and durian puffs.

 Advertising